-&lt;sup>15 Section 10 InvStG.
+Section 10 InvStG.

-and the interim profits of the respective units of the investment fund, as well as 70 percent of the increase in value of the respective target fund during the prior calendar year (but being no less than 6 percent of the redemption price), shall be stated as taxable income for the Fund.
-However, in a ruling dated 9 October 2014, the European Court of Justice ruled in Case 326/12 that this flatrate taxation was in violation of European Law.
+however, especially if the Fund has acquired units in investment funds, and the management company for these funds does not fulfil the fiscal disclosure requirements.
+In this case, the distributions and the interim profits of the respective units of the investment fund, as well as 70 percent of the increase in value of the respective target fund during the prior calendar year (but being no less than 6 percent of the redemption price), shall be stated as taxable income for the Fund.
+16 However, in a ruling dated 9 October 2014, the European Court of Justice ruled in Case 326/12 that this flatrate taxation was in violation of European Law.
 As part of an interpretation in line with European law, proof of the actual amount of income may be provided by investors.
 The Company also endeavours to disclose all bases of taxation outside Section 5 Paragraph 1 InvStG (in particular, gains on equities, real estate gains and interim profits).